MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-persist-data-layer-docker-app-with-vscode.md

 ## Prerequisites

 This tutorial continues the previous tutorial, [Create and share a Docker app with Visual Studio Code](tutorial-docker-apps-with-vscode.md).
-Start with that one, which includes the prerequisites.
+Start with that one, which includes prerequisites.

+## Persist your data

 To see this in action, you're going to start two containers and create a file in each.
 What you'll see is that the files created in one container aren't available in another.

 1. Start a `ubuntu` container that will create a file named `/data.txt` with a random number between 1 and 10000.